 - Complete the state-level application (if applicable).
 Many states do not have a separate tax-exempt application.
 Some states have a one- or two-page form that must be completed while others have a more detailed application process.

 There are different types of tax-exempt nonprofits.
 As noted earlier, the most well-known and common is 501(c)(3), which are public charities or private foundations established for purposes that are religious, educational, charitable, scientific, literary, testing for public safety, fostering of national or international amateur sports, or prevention of cruelty to animals and children.
 There are, however, 501(c)(4) through 501(c)(27) organizations, which are tax-exempt but not charitable.
 (The numerical identifier of nonprofits, such as 501(c)(3), references the section of the Internal Revenue Code under which they were granted their tax-exempt status.)
 View the IRS Organization Reference Chart for a listing of nonprofit classifications.

 Benefits of tax-exempt status

 In addition to being exempt from federal and state income taxes, tax exemption offers other benefits:

 - Donations to the nonprofit are tax-deductible.
 With 501(c)(3) nonprofits, donations are tax-deductible to the donor.

 - Access to grants earmarked for 501(c)(3)s.
 Certain grants and other public allocations are only available to 501(c)(3) organizations.

-- Possible state sales and property taxes exemption.
+- Possible state and local sales and property taxes exemption.
 This benefit varies by state.

 - Credibility.
 There is established credibility for an organization that is recognized by the IRS as a tax-exempt nonprofit.

 - US Postal Service discounts.
-Tax-exempt nonprofits generally can receive discounts on bulk mail rates.
+Tax-exempt nonprofits generally can receive reduced postal rates.